-- Number: Seven per team on field; one of which is a goalkeeper.
-Ten maximum on roster. - Substitutions: Between periods, at halftime and for injuries. - Playing time: Minimum of two periods per game and no player should play four periods until everyone has played three. - Teams: Separate girls and boys teams should be promoted at all levels of play.
+- Number: Five per team on field; no goalkeepers.
+Seven maximum on roster. - Substitutions: Between periods, at halftime and for injuries. - Playing time: Minimum of two periods per game and no player should play four periods until everyone has played three. - Teams: Separate girls and boys teams should be promoted at all levels of play.